Ten Characteristics of High Performing Nonprofit Organizations

 While this process isn’t perfect, the transparency and accountability inherent to this system provides the public with the necessary information to differentiate outstanding firms from low performers.
 If you work at a nonprofit and want to assess your own performance or if you are an investor looking to give to the most impactful organizations, how can you spot superior performance?

-Here is a brief overview of ten things you should look for when determining if a nonprofit organization is a high performer:
+Here is a brief overview of ten things you should look for when determining if an organization is a high performing nonprofit:

 - People.
 The best organizations attract and retain top talent with competitive salaries and a happy, supportive culture.
 The notion that nonprofit staff should work for pennies is an outdated, unproductive one.
 Relying heavily on this idea of martyrdom constrains an organization’s growth prospects and ability to create maximal social impact.